NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     to the DEM if specified via ``--heights-from-dem``.
 If the weight is not positive, keep the triangulated points fixed.

---heights-from-dem-robust-threshold <double (default: -1)> If
+--heights-from-dem-robust-threshold <double (default: -1)>
-    positive, this is the robust threshold to use keep the triangulated points close to the DEM if specified via --heights-from-dem.
-This is applied after the point differences are multiplied by --heights-from-dem-weight.
+    If positive, this is the robust threshold to use keep the triangulated points close to the DEM if specified via ``--heights-from-dem``.
+This is applied after the point differences are multiplied by ``--heights-from-dem-weight``.
 It should
     help with attenuating large height difference outliers.

 --csv-format <string>